Meaning of Agency Theory

-There are two situations which make efforts on resolving agency conflicts all the more important.
+There are two situations that make efforts to resolve agency conflicts all the more important.

 Different Risk Appetite

 One of the major reasons for such strife is the levels of risk appetite each is willing to undertake.
 Shareholders are mostly not involved in the day-to-day working of the company and hence are not fully equipped to understand the rationale behind critical business decisions.
 On the contrary, managers are more far-sighted and have a far greater risk appetite due to their close access to the relevant information.
-They believe in the going concern concept of accounting and most of their decisions are taken keeping the long-term view of the company in mind.
-While the shareholders are keen to increase the current and future value of their holdings, the executives are more interested in the long-term growth of the company.
+They believe in the going concern concept of accounting, and most of their decisions are taken keeping the long-term view of the company in mind.
+While the shareholders are keen to increase the current and future value of their holdings, the executives are more interested in the company’s long-term growth.
 Thus, the differences in their approach create a feeling of distrust and disharmony.

 Super Self Centered Executives

-The situation could be exactly opposite also when the managers have interest in showing short-term performance to the owners to get their pay hikes.
-This is more prevalent and a more dangerous situation.
+The situation could be exactly the opposite also when the managers have an interest in showing short-term performance to the owners to get their pay hikes.
+This is a more prevalent and more dangerous situation.

-In a nutshell, there is a problem of goal congruence between the two parties.
+In a nutshell, there is a problem with goal congruence between the two parties (profit vs wealth maximization).
 The corporate governance policies, which aim at aligning the objectives of both the principal and agents, are likely to resolve most agency conflicts.
 As we know that there are no free lunches in this world, there are some agency costs also.

 Agency theory in corporate finance is gaining momentum for all the right reasons.
-With markets getting volatile as ever, it becomes imperative that both, the interests of the shareholders and the company are taken care of.
-The shareholders should trust the management of the company and go an extra mile to understand their day-to-day business decisions.
-Similarly, the management should also keep the interests of the true owners of the company in their mind.
-A clear communication should be sent out explaining the rationale behind major business decisions to help shareholders understand and appreciate changes if any.
-A robust corporate policy can help to keep differences at bay.1
+With markets getting volatile as ever, it becomes imperative that both the interests of the shareholders and the company are taken care of.
+The shareholders should trust the company’s management and go the extra mile to understand their day-to-day business decisions.
+Similarly, the management should also keep the interests of the company’s true owners in their mind.
+Clear communication should be sent out explaining the rationale behind major business decisions to help shareholders understand and appreciate changes if any.
+A robust corporate policy can help to keep differences at bay.